How to "Reboot" Your Mental Health

 It's important to eat plenty of fresh foods and drink plenty of water to keep yourself hydrated and full of essential vitamins and minerals.
 If you crave sugar (like I do!), try replacing candy with a piece of fruit.
 If you crave salt, try replacing chips with salted almonds.
 Every little bit counts, so you don't need to change your entire diet to be effective.
 It starts with little steps and being intentional.

 It can also be helpful to "feed" your brain by eating foods that are particularly great for brain health and functioning.
-Some of these foods include fatty fish, coffee, broccoli, eggs, blueberries, turmeric, pumpkin seeds, oranges, nuts, green tea, and dark chocolate (thank goodness!).
+Some of these foods include flax seeds, edamame, broccoli, blueberries, turmeric, seaweed, pumpkin seeds, oranges, nuts, coffee, green tea, and dark chocolate (thank goodness!).

 It can be difficult to manage life's problems if we don't feel great.
 By "rebooting" our mental health and focusing on the basics of sleep, exercise, and diet, we can boost our moods and better prepare ourselves for dealing with the problems that arise in life.